jt14den/better-research-software/episodes/04-code-readability.md

 ## Use docstrings to document functions

-Now that we have written some functions, it is time to document them so that we can quickly recall (and others looking at our code in the future can understand) what the functions doe without having to read the code.
+Now that we have written some functions, it is time to document them so that we can quickly recall (and others looking at our code in the future can understand) what the functions do without having to read the code.

 *Docstrings* are a specific type of documentation that are provided within functions and [Python classes][python-classes].